 How to Spring Clean Your Home to Bring it Back to Life

-Spring is in the air; the clocks go forward at the end of this month; and we are all dreaming of longer sunny days and hoping that the winter we never had doesn’t suddenly appear with a vengeance.
+Spring is in the air; the clocks go forward at the end of this month, and we are all dreaming of long sunny days and hoping that the winter we never had doesn’t suddenly appear with a vengeance.

-When the sun comes out; our thoughts normally turn to starting to tidy up the garden, planting bulbs and cutting the grass for the first time since the Autumn.
+When the sun comes out; our thoughts normally turn to start to tidy up the garden, planting bulbs and cutting the grass for the first time since Autumn.
 But what about the house?

 But where do you even start?
 This is often the hardest part as you look at your house in despair and have absolutely no idea where to even begin tackling it…